-When we found out PINS were releasing a track with Iggy Pop, our first thought was, "bloody hell!".
-Not because PINS aren't good or anything - in fact they are, quietly knocking out two albums worth of expertly crafted fuzz pop since their formation in 2011 - but just because it's Iggy Pop.
-Actual Iggy Pop: the parrot owning, life modelling, forefather of all things punk for goodness sake.
+When we found out PINS was releasing a track with Iggy Pop, our first thought was, "bloody hell!"
+Not because PINS aren't good or anything — in fact, the band certainly is, quietly knocking out two albums worth of expertly crafted fuzz pop since its formation in 2011 — but just because it's Iggy Pop.
+Actual Iggy Pop: the parrot owning, life modeling, forefather of all things punk, for goodness sake.

 "I've got a session with a bunch of girls from Manchester called PINS," he said of the track.
 "They sent me a good song and they're looking for a narration in it, and I liked their music and their picture, so I'm doing that."

-The single, titled Aggrophobe, is being released as a now sold out limited edition yellow 7" at the end of this month and although it's yet to work its way online (don't worry, we've heard it and it's AMAZING) the band have released a special teaser trailer to get your ears around in the meantime.
+The single, titled "Aggrophobe," is being released as a now-sold out limited edition yellow 7" at the end of this month.
+Although it's yet to work its way online (don't worry, we've heard it and it's AMAZING) the band has released a special teaser trailer to get your ears around in the meantime.
 Have a listen and read our chat with vocalist Faith below.